Rzeszowski family homicides

 The Rzeszowski family homicides occurred on 14 August 2011 in Saint Helier, Jersey in the Channel Islands.
 Damian Rzeszowski stabbed to death six people including four members of his family.
 He was found guilty of manslaughter with diminished responsibility and sentenced to 30 years in prison for each victim.
-He died in a suspected suicide in HMP Full Sutton on 31 March 2018.
+He hanged himself in HMP Full Sutton on 31 March 2018.

 Background

 Damian Rzeszowski was born in Nowy Sącz, Poland in 1980.
 He met Izabela Garstka and in 2004 they moved to Jersey to live with her father, Marek Garstka.
 They married in 2005 and had two children, Kinga, and Kacper.

-In June 2011, Izabela confessed to Damian that she had been having a two month affair with another man.
+In June 2011, Izabela confessed to Damian that she had been having a two-month affair with another man.
 In turn, Damian had a one-night stand of his own and made Izabela aware of this.

 On 19 July 2011, Damian took an overdose of anti-depressant pills and was allowed to go back home after just one night in hospital.
 According to Damian's family a friend's failed property deal in his home country also contributed to his mental state at the time.
 He was deceived by a property developer, to whom he already paid 50,000 PLN (around 10,000 GBP).
 He was supposed to pay it back in instalments of 1,000 PLN a month.
 Damian's father, who lives in Nowy Sącz, had power of attorney in this matter.
 The young family spent their final two or three weeks on a reconciliation holiday in Poland.
 During that time Damian had sex with a prostitute.

-Damian Rzeszowski had a history of violence, alcohol abuse and had been involved in several fights since moving to Jersey.
+Damian Rzeszowski had a history of violence and alcohol abuse and had been involved in several fights since moving to Jersey.

-Murders
+Killings

-The Rzeszowski family had returned from Poland on the day of killings.
+The Rzeszowski family had returned from Poland on the day of the killings.
 They invited their neighbour Marta, Izabela's best friend, for a barbeque.
-She came along with her five year old daughter, Julia.
+She came along with her five-year-old daughter, Julia.
 Around 3pm, Damian armed himself with two kitchen knives before he started the killings.